 What Are 360 Waves?

-360 waves is a hairstyle, usually worn by men, where the natural curls of the hair have been trained to lay down on the scalp, all the way around the head, a full 360°.
-Sometimes people shorten the term and say just "waves."
-The hair is cut short and special brushing techniques result in what looks like "oceanic waves" in the hair.
+360 waves is a hairstyle, usually worn by men, where the natural curls of the hair have been trained to lay down on the scalp, all the way around the head for the full 360 degrees.
+Sometimes people shorten the term and just call it "waves."
+To achieve this style, the hair is cut short and special brushing techniques result in what looks like "oceanic waves" in the hair.

-If you hair can get curly, even a little, your hair has what it takes to get waves.
+If your hair can get curly, even a little, your hair has what it takes to get waves.
 Ethnicity does play a part in how close or big the waves will be because of the texture of the hair.
-Caucasians as well as any other ethnic group can have waves—it may take a lot longer and a little more work but with patience and many weeks of "wolfing" (a term that refers to the amount of time you take from haircut to haircut), anyone with curly hair can wave.
+Caucasians, as well as any other ethnic group, can have waves—it may take a lot longer and a little more work, but with patience and many weeks of "wolfing" (a term that refers to the amount of time you take from haircut to haircut), anyone with naturally curly hair can get waves.

 Step 2: Moisturize Your Hair